-Other factors that will affect the outlook include a person’s age and overall health.
+Other factors that can affect the outlook include a person’s age and overall health.

-However, people do not always notice symptoms at stage 1 or 2.
-For this reason, only around 15% of people receive a diagnosis in the early stage.
+People do not always notice symptoms at stage 1 or 2.
+For this reason, many people may not receive a diagnosis in an early stage.

-Read on to find out more about what stage 3 lung cancer involves and what to expect.
+Read on to learn more about stage 3 lung cancer, what it involves, and what to expect.

-Localized: Cancer is only in the original site and has not spread.
+- Localized: Cancer is only at the original site and has not spread.

-Distant: Cancer has metastasized, or spread to other parts of the body and may affect the bones, liver, and brain.
+- Distant: Cancer has spread to other parts of the body.
+It may affect the bones, liver, or brain.

-At stage 3, cancer is moving from the regional to the distant stage.
+At stage 3, cancer is in the process of moving from the regional to the distant stage.

-At stage 3, cancer has started to spread beyond the lung where it originated, but it has not yet begun to spread to the rest of the body.
+At stage 3, cancer has started to spread beyond the lung where it began.
+However, it has not yet spread to the rest of the body.

-Experts subdivide stage 3 into 3A, 3B, and 3C, depending on the size of the tumor and which lymph nodes and other tissues cancer has affected.
+Experts subdivide stage 3 into 3A, 3B, and 3C, depending on the size of the tumor and which lymph nodes and other tissues the cancer is affecting.

 For SCLC, doctors use a different system:

-Limited: Cancer affects one lung and lymph nodes on the same side of the body.
+- Limited: Cancer affects one lung and the lymph nodes on the same side of the body.

-Extensive: The primary tumor has spread further in the chest or to other organs.
+- Extensive: The primary tumor has spread farther in the chest or to other organs.

 TNM focuses on: